From Sonic Retro

 |Original system(s): Sega Mega Drive|

 |Number of players: 1-2|

-Sonic Classics (USA) a.k.a.
-Sonic Compilation (Europe) is a compilation of three games for the Sega Mega Drive stored on a single cartridge: Sonic the Hedgehog, Sonic the Hedgehog 2, and Dr. Robotnik's Mean Bean Machine.
+Sonic Classics, known as Sonic Compilation in Europe, is a compilation of three games for the Sega Mega Drive stored on a single cartridge: Sonic the Hedgehog, Sonic the Hedgehog 2, and Dr. Robotnik's Mean Bean Machine.
 Sonic Classics was included as a pack-in title with some editions of the Mega Drive hardware in Europe.
 The game was not released in Japan.

 This game is one of two that, when "locked on" with Sonic & Knuckles, will enable players to play the entire Blue Sphere game, instead of just one level.
 The other game that enables this is the standalone version of Sonic the Hedgehog.
 This is because when locked-on to a ROM larger than 2MB, Sonic & Knuckles maps the last 2MB of the locked-on ROM rather than the first 2MB, and Sonic Classics happens (or was designed?) to put Sonic the Hedgehog at the 2MB mark.
 This is a quirk in the Sonic & Knuckles cartridge's mapper, which is not reproduced in emulators.